-Check Your Head: the Youth Global Education Network (CYH) is a youth-driven not-for-profit organization founded in 1999 and based in Vancouver, British Columbia, on unceded Coast Salish territories.
+Check Your Head: the Youth Global Education Network (CYH) is a youth-driven not-for-profit organization.
 We provide education, resources, training and support for youth to live as engaged, independent and active citizens within our local and global communities.
 Our main activities include workshops, training, supporting youth-led actions, and engaging youth volunteers.

 Youth are leading and active in social, economic and environmental justice movements.